 You now have a firm offer of funds in place from the lender.
 At about the same time, your notary should come back to you having completed all due diligence investigations.
-In other words, you have everything you need to reach a legally binding final agreement on the purchase of your desired investment.
+In other words, you have everything you need to reach a legally binding final agreement on the purchase of your desired German investment property.

 Ready to find out more?

 In several key ways, the German mortgage market mirrors the German property market as a whole: robust, stable, and well-suited to overseas investors.

 You can find out more about the process of obtaining a German mortgage, current German mortgage rates, as well as German mortgage interest rates by speaking to our preferred mortgage finance partner Liquid Expat.

 For help with identifying prime Berlin property investment opportunities and an expert analyst’s view of the market, please contact us today.